Stocks and shares: valuation: shares

 To work out the value of the shares, multiply the number of shares by the ‘quarter up’ price.
 This is the lower price (1091) plus 1/4 of the difference between the two prices (quarter of 10p = 2.5p).
 The ‘quarter -up price’ is 1091 + 2.5 = 1093.5p per share.
 The total holding will be 1093.5 x 1,250 = £13,668.75.

-If the price shown for a listed share does not fall within the price range for the date of death, the quarter up price should be used as the appropriate value to be adopted.
+If the price shown for a listed share in the form IHT400 does not fall within the price range for the date of death, amend the value using the quarter up price if worthwhile.

 In most cases you will not need to challenge the prices included if they fall within the price range given or the bargains done.
 For example, if a bargain (or bargains) is marked on the list and the mid-bargain price is used you can generally accept this even if it is lower than the quarter up price.
 The mid-bargain price is halfway between the highest and lowest bargains for the particular share recorded for the relevant day, excluding bargains at special prices.
 ‘Bargains’ are the prices at which shares actually changed hands in deals brokered by the market makers.